hldohaga/upfnabp/litlead.md

 Three systematic reviews, those of Mambrini et al,Barbosa et al, and Wang et al highlight the risk of hypertension with high UPF.
 They also identify that the effect is not always evident.
 Wang's meta-analysis was used to calculate the sample size for this study.
+All these reviews appeared of good quality following guidance.

-Mambrini et al identify that few papers attempt to link UPF with hypertension.
+Mambrini et al, in their systematic review, identify that few papers attempt to link UPF with hypertension.
+They identify a positive correlation.
-Their systematic review identifies Monge, Scaranni, and Mendonca.
-These three cohort studies of middle aged adults were followed up for between 2.2 and 9.1 years.
+Their systematic review identifies Monge, Scaranni, and Mendonça, whose three cohort studies of middle aged adults were followed up for between 2.2 and 9.1 years.

-Scaranni used Brazil's ELSA study, in middle aged civil servants, finding that higher UPF had a marginally greater risk of developing hypertension (OR = 1.17; 95% CI: 1.00, 1.37) compared with lower intake %.
+Scaranni used Brazil's ELSA study, in middle aged civil servants, finding that higher UPF had a marginally greater risk of developing hypertension (OR = 1.17; 95% CI: 1.00, 1.37) compared with lower intake.

 Monge found no association between categories of UPF, from ≤20% to \>45% energy/d and incident hypertension.
 This study used mexican female teachers, this group may have a different exposure and outcome profile to a more general population.

-Mendonca in Spain found an affect on hypertension (HR = 1.21, 95% CI: 1.06, 1.37, Ptrend = 0.004).
+Mendonça in Spain found an affect on hypertension (HR = 1.21, 95% CI: 1.06, 1.37, Ptrend = 0.004) in adults.
 This sample had a strong effect on Wang's meta analysis with a weighting of 16.72 from 9 studies.

-Wang's meta analysis included six more studies;

-Ivancovsky-Wajcman OR = 1.53, (1.07- 2.19)

-Levigne- OR =0·99 (0·59, 1·68)

-Martinez-Steele OR =1.19 (1.03,1.38)

-Nardocci OR = 1.60, (1.26--2.03)

-Nasreddine OR =3.10, (0.84,16.66)

-Rezende-Alves OR =1.35 (1.01,1.81).
+Wang's meta analysis included six more studies; Ivancovsky-Wajcman OR = 1.53, (1.07- 2.19) in the USA, Levigne-Robichaud OR =0·99 (0·59, 1·68) in Canada, Martinez-Steele OR =1.19 (1.03,1.38) in the USA, Nardocci OR = 1.60, (1.26--2.03) in Canada, Nasreddine OR =3.10, (0.84,16.66)in Lebanon, Rezende-Alves OR =1.35 (1.01,1.81) in Brazil.

-Of these studies the study by Nasreddine was a very small localised study in Lebanon, as shown by the wide confidence interval.
+Of these studies, the study by Nasreddine was a very small localised study, as shown by the wide confidence interval.
-Monge and Levigne- also had equivocal results.
+Monge and Levigne-Robichaud also had equivocal results.
-Levigne- 's sample was a specific population in Canada.
+Levigne-Robichaud's sample was a specific population in Canada.

 Barbosa identified a different group of studies.
+Conceiacao had a population of 64, Martinez-Peres 5636, Martinez-Steele 6385,and Smiljanec 40.
 No meta-analysis was done.
-The studies included a wider range of outcomes.
-This made it hared to compare results as accurately.
+The studies included a wider range of outcomes making it hard to compare results.
+The narrative outcome was a similar positive correlation, reportedly for salt and UPF.

 Shim demonstrated the effect on hypertension in Korea, despite the highest tertile percentage UPF being only \>28.55%.